Non-Measure Hyperbolicity of Complex K3 Surfaces: Abstract

 \section{Abstract}

 We show that the non-measure hyperbolicity of K3 surfaces---which M. Green and P. Griffiths verified for certain cases in 1980---holds for all K3 surfaces.
-As a byproduct, we obtain a new proof of the non-measure hyperbolicity of any Enriques surface.
+As a byproduct, we prove the non-measure hyperbolicity of any Hilbert schemes of points on K3 surfaces.
+We also obtain a new proof of the non-measure hyperbolicity of any Enriques surface.